Editor's Note: This is a guest post from Ed Blunderfield from Optix coworking software, a digital platform for coworking spaces and smart offices.

 There are going to be a lot of possible hypotheses.
 Pressure test them as a team, make sure they are meaningful and relevant, and then prioritize them.
 After you have identified these you will be able to evaluate each KPI you create and ensure they are supporting your strategy.

-What data do you need to be collecting in order to get clear answers to your hypotheses?
+What data do you need to collect in order to get clear answers to your hypotheses?
 There is the ideal dataset, and then there is the current reality that you’re tracking now - you’re not alone if you find yourself in a position where many crucial data points have not been collected historically.